hanami/assets/README.md

 ### Deployment

-To process the assets during deployment run `bundle exec hanami assets precompile`.
+To process the assets during deployment run `bundle exec hanami assets compile`.

 The destination directory will contain the processed assets with an hashed name.